hmchen47/DataScience/Notes/p01-Bayesian.md

   + $Y \sim Bern[\theta]$: a Bernoulli distribution, a binomial w/ $n=1$

 + Beta distribution
-  + a flexible abd mathematically convenient class for quantities contained to lie btw 0 and 1
+  + a flexible and mathematically convenient class for quantities contained to lie btw 0 and 1
   + form: $Y \sim Beta(a, b)$
   + properties